-By Karen Dunn, JD, LLM and Jane Searing, CPA
+By Karen Dunn, JD, LLM

 Although the IRS is currently under fire for its practices around screening applications for exemptions, we should assume they are still “open for business,” collecting taxes, and enforcing tax law.
 Each year the IRS issues its Annual Report and Priority Guidance Plan.
 This plan outlines what the IRS accomplished in the past year as well as what their focus will be for the upcoming year.
 For the most part, the 2013 work plan continues efforts begun in 2011 or earlier.
 The information gathered from these efforts will ultimately lead to more IRS audits.